ibm-cloud-docs/EventStreams/quick_setup_guide.md

 # Quick setup guide for {{site.data.keyword.messagehub}} for {{site.data.keyword.cloud_notm}}
 {: #quick-setup-guide}

-Questions and to do:
+**Questions and to do:**
-* Can you update topics via the UI?
-Can you view cluster info via the UI?
+* _Can you update topics via the UI?
+Can you view cluster info via the UI?_
-* What are our suggested topic naming strategies?
+* _What are the suggested topic naming strategies?_
-* How do you describe the cluster?
+* _How do you describe the cluster?_
-* CLI and API - support for different languages - show Java library
+* _Produce and consume data.
+Support for different languages - show Java library_
-* Include connection details and sample code to connect to the Event Streams instance {: note}
+* _Produce and consume data.
+Include connection details and sample code to connect to the Event Streams instance_

 This tutorial guides you through the steps to quickly start using {{site.data.keyword.messagehub}} by provisioning an instance, creating a topic and a credential, and then producing and consuming data.
 Additionally, you'll learn how to connect {{site.data.keyword.mon_full_notm}} and {{site.data.keyword.at_full}}, and optionally how to use Kafka Connect or kSQLdb.
 Finally, you'll also find out how to get help with {{site.data.keyword.messagehub}}.
 {: shortdesc}